 8.1 The committee will be provided with management reports for the formal meetings, including reports detailing compliance with the Commitments and the Governance Protocol, updates on specific compliance issues from time to time and Communication Provider complaints received by BT in relation to the Commitments and the Governance Protocol.

-8.2 The committee chair shall regularly report to the Board Audit & Risk Committee and the BT Group plc Board on matters within its duties and responsibilities, including BT’s compliance with the Commitments and the Governance Protocol, including details of breaches and complaints, and consumer fairness.
-The committee shall make whatever recommendations to the Board Audit & Risk Committee and/or the BT Group plc Board it deems appropriate on any area within its remit where action or improvement is needed.
+8.2 The committee chair shall regularly report to the Board on matters within its duties and responsibilities, including BT’s compliance with the Commitments and the Governance Protocol, including details of breaches and complaints, and consumer fairness.
+The committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed.

-8.3 The committee shall conduct an annual review of BT’s compliance with the Commitments and the Governance Protocol, and its handling of Commitments and Governance Protocol related customer complaints and representations which the committee chair shall present to the Board Audit & Risk Committee.
+8.3 The committee shall conduct an annual review of BT’s compliance with the Commitments and the Governance Protocol, and its handling of Commitments and Governance Protocol related customer complaints and representations which the committee chair shall present to the Board.

 8.4 The committee shall publish a report annually on its activities in relation to compliance with the Commitments and the Governance Protocol.